How to Form an LLC

 LLCs are taxed as pass-through entities.
 Pass-through taxation means that all of the business’s profit passes through to the LLC member’s individual tax returns.

-The LLC member then pays self-employment taxes and income tax on their share of the business’s income after any tax-deductible expenses are taken out.
+Each member then pays self-employment taxes and income tax on their share of the business’s income after any tax-deductible expenses are taken out.
 This is the default way to tax an LLC.

 LLCs can also elect to be taxed as S corporations (S corps) or C corporations (C corps).
-The S corporation tax status allows LLC members to be taxed as employees of the business.
+The S corporation tax status allows members to be taxed as employees of the business.
 This can reduce tax burden in certain circumstances.
 Visit our LLC vs. S Corp guide for more information.

 How you pay yourself as an owner will also affect your federal taxes.
 Visit our guide to learn more about how to pay yourself in an LLC.